speppou/speppou.github.io/_posts/2024-08-18-Stamp-Duty.md

 Obviously, this is not equitable so there must be something we can do?
 Well, there isn't much real political support as stamp duty is a nice cash cow for the NSW Government.
 There was a proposal from the previous NSW Liberal Government to introduce land tax levied each year as an alternative, [but that was axed](https://www.smh.com.au/politics/nsw/perrottet-s-flagship-land-tax-to-go-as-minns-introduces-stamp-duty-reform-20230521-p5da1j.html).

 I think the option to pay land tax yearly makes a lot of sense as it will allow people to move to properties they only plan to occupy for a few years.
 It will encourage downsizing and moving to the "correct" property of a given stage of life.
-Yes, it can cost more in the long rung (Labor's reasoning why it is bad) but I think that doesn't give people enough credit to make an informed decision.
+Yes, it can cost more in the long run (Labor's reasoning why it is bad) but I think that doesn't give people enough credit to make an informed decision.